See all Profiles

 Her contributions to the planning academy and profession have been recognized in several awards including the 2015 Marcia M. Feld Leadership Award from the Association of Collegiate Schools of Planning (ACSP), the 2010 Outstanding Contributions to Chapter Award from the National Capital Area Chapter American Planning Association (APA), and the 2002 Outstanding Service to Chapter Award from the Maryland APA.
 She was inducted into the George Washington Chapter of Lambda Alpha International, an honorary land economics society, in 2001.
 She has served on several committees and task forces for ACSP, APA, and the Planning Accreditation Board.

-Since 2019, she has served as the chair of the Planning and the Black Community Division (PBCD) of the American Planning Association’s PBCD FAICP Selection Committee, charged with increasing the numbers of black planners elected to the College of Fellows.
+From 2019 to 2023 she served as the chair of the Planning and the Black Community Division (PBCD) of the American Planning Association’s PBCD FAICP Selection Committee, charged with increasing the numbers of black planners elected to the College of Fellows.
 She was selected to membership of the Harvard University Graduate School of Design Alumni Council in 2020.
-She was also appointed to the American Institute of Certified Planners College of Fellows (COF) Committee in 2021.
+She served a one year appointment to the American Institute of Certified Planners College of Fellows Committee.

 At Howard, she is one of the Principal Investigators of a seven-institution research team funded by NASA.
 The Habitats Optimized for Missions of Exploration (H.O.M.E.)
 Space Technology Research Institute for Deep Space Habitat Design, is one of two space technology research institutes selected by NASA in 2019.
 H.O.M.E. is developing autonomous and self-maintained habitats for astronauts and robots.
 The Howard team is focusing on empathetic, human-centered design for an adaptive structure for space missions.
 The team’s hope is that by looking at space habitats that they can, in turn, impact earth bound settings.